Competencies for Predoctoral Periodontics

 Published by the American Academy of Periodontology – August 2000

 Several documents currently exist related to competencies for the graduating dentist.
-Relevant information from these documents is summarized below.

 This document recommends a written or interactive examination of a candidate's ability to “identify, diagnose, treat and manage various periodontal conditions.”
 The statement also recommends, as a minimum, a clinical performance examination testing candidates ability to “gather diagnostic records and develop a diagnostic statement regarding the patient's periodontal condition, removal of the identified calculus, and proper management of soft tissues during the treatment.”